message/iata/OM.md

 - This does not apply to nationals of Oman.
 8. Passengers must download the Tarassud+ app and the Hmushrif app before departure.
 9. Suspension of all visa on arrival facilities.
+10. Effective 1 September 2021, passengers must have a COVID-19 vaccination certificate showing that they were fully vaccinated with AstraZeneca (Vaxzevria), Covishield, Pfizer-BioNTech (Comirnaty), Sinovac or Sputnik at least 14 days before arrival.
+The certificate must have a QR code.
+- This does not apply to passengers younger than 18 years.
+11. Effective 1 September 2021, passengers without a negative COVID-19 PCR test including a QR code are subject to a PCR test upon arrival and quarantine.
+Test of passengers arriving on flights that take:
+- 8 hours or more, including transit; must be taken at most 96 hours before arrival;
+- less than 8 hours; must be taken at most 72 hours before arrival.